danielvarcas/nc-knews/README.md

 ```

 - accepts an object in the form `{ inc_votes: newVote }`
-  - `newVote` will indicate how much the `votes` property in the database should be updated by
+  - `newVote` indicates how much the `votes` property in the database should be updated by
     E.g `{ inc_votes : 1 }` would increment the current article's vote property by 1
     `{ inc_votes : -100 }` would decrement the current article's vote property by 100